 Getting Started

-This guide explains how to get started with Async::HTTP.
+This guide explains how to make HTTP requests and serve HTTP responses with Async::HTTP.

 Installation